tflo/AutoDiscountRepair/readme.md

 Automatically repair your gear – where it’s cheap.

-## Preliminary

-As of 18 Sep 2025 and version 1.0.0, this addon is still in an early stage.
-It’s likely that we will have to squish a few more bugs ;) You can help by reporting bugs (or suggestions) to the [GitHub Issues](https://github.com/tflo/AutoDiscountRepair/issues) of the repo!
-(Kindly avoid posting issues or suggestions in the CurseForge comments.)

-___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/AutoDiscountRepair?tab=readme-ov-file#auto-discount-repair).
-You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___

 ## What the addon does

 There are many addons with auto-repair functionality, but we try to handle it smart.